BuildWithNil/BuildWithNil/README.md

 **Hi there 👋**

-I’m [Nilamadhab](https://www.linkedin.com/in/nilamadhab-das-a2517923b), a DevOps & Server Administrator from 🇮🇳 passionate about building scalable, automated, and reliable cloud-native solutions. 🎯
+I’m [Nilamadhab](https://www.linkedin.com/in/nilamadhab-das-a2517923b), a DevOps & Server Administrator from 🇮🇳, passionate about designing and managing scalable, automated, and secure cloud-native systems. 🎯

-I work on automating CI/CD pipelines, managing cloud infrastructure (AWS), deploying containerized applications (Docker & Kubernetes), monitoring systems, and ensuring smooth collaboration between development and operations teams. 🚀
+I specialize in automating CI/CD pipelines, deploying and orchestrating containerized applications with Docker & Kubernetes, managing cloud infrastructure (AWS), Laravel Cloud deployments, and monitoring systems for reliability and performance.
+I bridge the gap between development and operations to ensure fast, efficient, and stable software delivery. 🚀

 ### **🔧 Tools & Technologies**